Allocation of Resources · 4 question types

 Equilibrium price, surplus/shortage, and price mechanism analysis are core Section B content; tested in most Paper 2 sittings.

-A surplus (or excess supply) exists whenever the actual market price sits above the equilibrium price.
+A (or excess supply) exists whenever the actual price sits above the equilibrium price.
 At that high price, quantity supplied exceeds quantity demanded (Qs > Qd).
 Sellers cannot shift all the stock they produce.

 What happens next:

-A shortage (or excess demand) exists when the price is below the equilibrium price.
+A (or excess demand) exists when the price is below the equilibrium price.
 At that low price, quantity demanded exceeds quantity supplied (Qd > Qs).
 Some buyers go away empty-handed.

 What happens next: